Tips On How To Prepare For Your Engagement Photography Session

 Having a backup plan is essential.

 I normally leave a 15-20-minute window when I have a meeting or planned event.
 As an engagement photographer, I normally suggest to couples to do their engagement photos on a day off or on a day that they don’t have any plans directly before or after.

 Pinterest can be a useful tool to help you visually prepare for your engagement photography session.
 The key is to stay on track and be focused.
 It is REALLY easy to spend hours lost on Pinterest looking at beautiful wedding and engagement photos.
 When I was planning my wedding, I discovered this rule early.
 I then set to spend up to 30 minutes each time I was on Pinterest for one point, such as wedding flower ideas, or wedding dress inspiration.
 I would then continue on the same subject if I had not found what I wanted.
 I made progress fast on deciding what factors were important for my wedding.

 I like to suggest using Pinterest and find some photos of other engaged couples that you like and put one sentence as to why you picked the photo.
 There are many different elements going on that contribute to the making of the photograph, so writing down what you specifically liked about it will help me prepare for your engagement session.

 This is probably the most important tip!
 Having fun during your shoot makes for wonderful candid photos.

 One of the key tricks a photographer uses is humor.
 This can either be a well-timed joke, or coordinating with one of you, to tell a joke that will make their partner laugh.

-To Sum it up: Being engaged is a really important, albeit short part of your story as a couple.
+To Sum it up: Being engaged is a really important, albeit shorter part of your story as a couple.
 These photographs are a visual story of your love as a couple and will be yours to treasure for years to come.
-The short version is to wear what you are comfortable in, interact with your significant other and relax and enjoy your engagement photography session.